danluu/post-mortems/README.md

 [Tarsnap](http://mail.tarsnap.com/tarsnap-announce/msg00035.html).
 A batch job which scans for unused blocks in Amazon S3 and marks them to be freed encountered a condition where all retries for freeing certain blocks would fail.
 The batch job logs its actions to local disk and this log grew without bound.
 When the filesystem filled, this caused other filesystem writes to fail, and the Tarsnap service stopped.
 Manually removing the log file restored service.

+[Telstra](https://www.businessinsider.com.au/a-fire-in-a-telstra-exchange-is-causing-flight-delays-and-network-outages-2017-2).
+A fire in a datacenter caused SMS text messages to be sent to random destinations.
+Corrupt messages were also experienced by customers.

 [Therac-25](http://sunnyday.mit.edu/papers/therac.pdf).
 The Therac-25 was a radiation therapy machine involved in at least six accidents between 1985 and 1987 in which patients were given massive overdoses of radiation.
 Because of concurrent programming errors, it sometimes gave its patients radiation doses that were thousands of times greater than normal, resulting in death or serious injury.

 [Valve](https://github.com/valvesoftware/steam-for-linux/issues/3671).
 Steam's desktop client deleted all local files and directories.
 The thing I find most interesting about this is that, after this blew up on social media, there were widespread reports that this was reported to Valve months earlier.
 But Valve doesn't triage most bugs, resulting in an extremely long time-to-mitigate, despite having multiple bugreports on this issue.

+[VZaar](https://vzaar.com/blog/2017/02/22/mondays-outage-what-happened-how-well-prevent-it-from-happening-again/).
+A release was made from the wrong VCS branch.
+This lead to database changes being applied which broke production.

 [Yeller](http://yellerapp.com/posts/2014-08-04-postmortem1.html).
 A network partition in a cluster caused some messages to get delayed, up to 6-7 hours.
 For reasons that aren't clear, a rolling restart of the cluster healed the partition.
 There's some suspicious that it was due to cached routes, but there wasn't enough logging information to tell for sure.